Zadeson/VeilMail/README.md

 ## Installation

-You can install FlashMail either by cloning the repository or using pip:
+You can install VeilMail either by cloning the repository or using pip:

 ### Option 1: Cloning the Repository

-1. Clone the repository: `git clone https://github.com/zadeson/flashmail.git`
+1. Clone the repository: `git clone https://github.com/zadeson/veilmail.git`
-2. Navigate to the project directory: `cd flashmail`
+2. Navigate to the project directory: `cd veilmail`
 3. Install dependencies: `pip install -r requirements.txt`
-4. Run the application: `python flashmail.py`
+4. Run the application: `python veilmail.py`

 ### Option 2: Installing via Pip

-1. Run `pip install git+https://github.com/zadeson/flashmail.git`
+1. Run `pip install git+https://github.com/zadeson/veilmail.git`
-2. Start FlashMail with `flashmail` command in your terminal
+2. Start VeilMail with `veilmail` command in your terminal

 ## Usage

-Run `python flashmail.py` (or just `flashmail` if installed via pip) and follow the interactive prompts.
+Run `python veilmail.py` (or just `veilmail` if installed via pip) and follow the interactive prompts.

 ## How it Works

-FlashMail operates through a series of straightforward CLI commands, providing a user-friendly interface to interact with your temporary email inbox.
-From fetching active domains, creating random or custom email addresses, to reading emails in a neatly formatted console - FlashMail does it all with ease.
+VeilMail operates through a series of straightforward CLI commands, providing a user-friendly interface to interact with your temporary email inbox.
+From fetching active domains, creating random or custom email addresses, to reading emails in a neatly formatted console - VeilMail does it all with ease.

 ## Contributing